-This biennial prize, offered only in odd-numbered years, will go to the author of a distinguished book of general nonfiction possessing notable literary merit and critical perspective that illuminates important contemporary issues and that has been published in the United States during the previous two calendar years.
-The book should possess the qualities of intellectual rigor and importance, perspicuity of expression, and stylistic elegance conspicuous in the writings of author and economist John Kenneth Galbraith, whose four dozen books and countless other publications continue to provide an important and incisive commentary on the American social, intellectual and political scene.
-An award of $10,000 will be conferred on the author of the winning book.
+This biennial prize of $10,000, offered in odd-numbered years, will go to the author of a distinguished book of nonfiction possessing notable literary merit and critical perspective that illuminates important contemporary issues.
+The book should possess the qualities of intellectual rigor and importance, perspicuity of expression, and stylistic elegance conspicuous in the writings of author and economist John Kenneth Galbraith, whose four dozen books and countless other publications continue to provide an important and incisive commentary on the American social, intellectual, and political scene.

 Featured Honoree: Bernice Yeung, 2019 Winner

 JUDGES: Nana-Ama Danquah, McKenzie Funk, Syreeta McFadden, Christina Sharpe, Linda Villarosa